Douglas-Christian/Lore/journal.md

 2. Implement user authentication and campaign access controls.
 3. Create a more sophisticated prompt engineering system to better leverage narration context.
 4. Optimize ChromaDB retrieval for more relevant results.

 ---

+### **April 19, 2025 (Afternoon Update)**
+- Implemented complete API integration for the Sourcebooks page
+- Connected frontend and backend for sourcebook management functionality:
+  - Listing all available sourcebooks
+  - Uploading new sourcebooks
+  - Deleting sourcebooks
+  - Searching through sourcebook content
+- Verified that all sourcebook-related API endpoints are functioning correctly
+- Enhanced backend with proper error handling for sourcebook operations

+#### Key Accomplishments:
+- Created a robust sourcebook management system with full CRUD operations
+- Implemented a clean UI for sourcebook visualization and interaction
+- Added proper search functionality to query sourcebook content
+- Ensured proper error handling and loading states in the UI

+#### Next Steps:
+1. Create comprehensive tests for the sourcebook management features
+2. Enhance the search capabilities with more advanced filtering options
+3. Add batch operations for sourcebook management
+4. Implement pagination for large collections of sourcebooks

+---